-< The trick is to make educated guesses for unknowns.
+< The facility will need to make, and document educated guesses for unknowns.
 It may not be possible to collect data for each job block, but the facility may be able to estimate emissions based on their similarity to other job blocks: more or less emissions based on the composition of the paint and the quantity that ends up on the product.

-While this seems like an oversimplification, and may be for some facilities, the idea is the same: find out what data are known, quickly gather as much new information as possible, and make educated guesses on the rest.
+While this seems like an oversimplification, and may be for some facilities, the idea is the same: find out what data are known, quickly gather as much new information as possible, and make reasonable, educated guesses on the rest.
 Then begin making plans for routine data collection that will make annual reporting easier.